Animenosekai/lifeeasy/README.md

      file: the path of the file

-> Returns 0 if success, 1 if failed at getting the file, 2 if failed at deleting a file and 3 if failed at deleting a directory.
+> Returns 0 if success, 1 if failed at getting the file, 2 if failed at deleting a file and 3 if failed at deleting a directory (> integer)

 ---